VRuskaEngine/VRuskaEngine/doc/ipc-design.md

 ## Linux Platform Details

-In an typical Linux environment, the Monado service can be launched one of two
+In an typical Linux environment, the VRuska Engine service can be launched one of two
 ways: manually, or by socket activation (e.g. from systemd).
 In either case, there is a Unix domain socket with a well-known name (known at compile time, and built-in to both the service executable and the client shared library) used by